How are Community Solar Garden programs doing across the country?

 Although the Massachusetts Senate passed a virtual net metering bill in 2008, it didn’t begin tracking community solar projects until 2014.
 Community solar programs qualify for two Massachusetts Department of Energy Resources programs: RPS Solar Carve-out II and Solar Massachusetts Renewable Target (SMART).

-In the third quarter of 2019, Massachusetts’s community solar program hit 176 completed projects with 240 total megawatts of operational capacity.
-The program grew by one project this quarter, which has a capacity of five megawatts.
+In the third quarter of 2020, Massachusetts’s community solar program hit 245 completed projects with 342 total megawatts of operational capacity.

 Minnesota’s community solar program launched in December of 2014, with the first full megawatt of projects installed in January 2017.
 The program has since taken off to become the most successful in the country.
 The success of the program in Minnesota can largely be attributed to its design, which places no caps on community solar project development.
 It is also carefully constructed to make solar economically viable.
 According to ILSR’s analysis, the program has saved Xcel Energy customers millions of dollars.